Hot Cognition

 Hot cognitions refer to thoughts and mental representations that are infused with emotional significance.
 Unlike their counterpart, cold cognitions, which are neutral and devoid of emotional content, hot cognitions are driven by our feelings and can evoke powerful emotional reactions.

 External stimuli provokes several internal processes, involving interpreting data from multiple senses, pulling from long-term memory, and integrating information with goal pursuit.
 However, this may be a long drawn out process, leading to delayed reaction to important stimuli.
-Some stimuli, associated with emotional charged memories, bypass regular cold, calculated cognitions and initiate biological process that change normal cognitive processing.
+Some stimuli, associated with emotionally charged memories, bypass regular cold, calculated cognitions and initiate biological process that change normal cognitive processing.

 These emotionally charged thoughts can have a positive or negative valence, influencing our actions and shaping our experiences.
 For instance, when we encounter a situation that triggers fear, our hot cognitions may lead to a heightened sense of danger and cause us to react with increased anxiety or avoidance.